skuro1439/issue-agent/website/docs/core-concept/arch.md

 We commonly use Docker for this purpose.

-## Limited Functions
+## Restricted Functions

 Instead of executing a shell on the agent, function calling is used to process responses from the LLM.

-To prevent unintended information leakage to external sources or the execution of unsafe commands, shell execution is avoided.
+To prevent unintended information leakage to external sources or the execution of unsafe commands, shell execution is strictly avoided.